opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 The schema currently contains the following fields:

-- `version`: The version of the schema you are using.
-The latest version is Version 5.
+- `version`: The latest version of the OSS Directory schema.
 This is a required field.
+To find the latest version, open any project YAML file and get the version from the top of the file.
+As of writing (2024-06-05), the latest version is Version 7.
 - `name`: The unique identifier for the project.
 This is usually the GitHub organization name or the project name followed by the repo owner, separated by hyphens.
 This is a required field.
 - `display_name`: The name of the project.
 This is a required field.
 - `description`: A brief description of the project.